-The total value of teaching and scientific research instruments and equipment of our University has maintained a leading level among private universities, and the construction of smart campus has won many awards.
-In January 2021, our University signed a contract with Shanghai Nanlin Integrated Circuit Co., Ltd. (上海南麟集成電路有限公司) to jointly establish the "integrated circuit package test" industry-education integration and demonstration base.
-The enterprise invested approximately RMB40 million to establish a complete integrated circuit pilot test line as the base in the school, forming a complete talent cultivation and training system in the industrial chain of integrated circuit layout from design, packaging to testing, etc. In December 2021, our University, as the only private undergraduate university in Shanghai, received the Silver Award for Outstanding Cases of Information Construction and Application of Colleges and Universities in Shanghai in 2021 (2021年度上海市高校信息化建設與應用優秀案 例銀獎).
+Teaching and scientific research instruments and equipment of our University has maintained a leading level among peer universities, and the construction of smart campus has won many awards.
+In 2021, our University signed a contract with Shanghai Nanlin Integrated Circuit Co., Ltd. (上海南麟集成電路有限公司) to jointly establish the "integrated circuit package test" industry-education integration and demonstration base.
+The enterprise invested approximately RMB40 million to establish a complete integrated circuit pilot test line as the base in the school.
+On this basis, the enterprise invested approximately RMB20 million to further improve and enrich hardware equipment in the base in 2022.
+In September 2022, phase three of campus of our University was put into use, which had a higher proportion of intelligence compared with the original campus.
+Our University also upgraded the south canteen, north canteen and commercial street of our campus so that the dining environment on our campus is more comfortable than before, with richer dining categories.